 Lady and the Tramp (2019)

 Listen, we’ve all seen Dumbo.
 But nobody ever sits down and says, ‘Hey, shall we watch Dumbo?’
-It was always one of Disney’s duller movies, and giving it the live-action treatment doesn’t change that in the slightest.
+It was always one of the duller Disney movies, and giving it the live-action treatment doesn’t change that in the slightest.

 Try something new: The best free Amazon Prime movies